 Applying for your retirement visa at the Peruvian immigration authority Migraciones

-Arrive at Migraciones on agreed date 30 minutes early with all required documents (make copies of everything for yourself).
-As the procedures differ from immigration office to immigration office here just a general explication.
+On the day of your appointment arrive at Migraciones 30 minutes early with all required documents (make copies of everything for yourself).
+As the procedures differ from immigration office to immigration office here just a general explanation for Lima.
 If at one point you don’t know where to go ask the security personnel at the entrance where you usually have to show your passport and your confirmation of the appointment, or inside the building.
 In general they are friendly and helpful.
 Expect to be seated somewhere and to have to wait until you are allowed to proceed to the counters.
-Once there you usually just have to present all required documents.
-If everything is in order, your application is accepted and you are handed your case number.
-Keep the number safe.

 What are the next steps to receive my retirement visa?

 Usually the processing time is around 3 to 4 weeks, but the process can take as well up to 60 days depending on the workload.
 As soon as your retirement visa is approved, you are notified via email.
 You are then able to make another appointment online to pick up your "Carné de Extranjeria", the Peruvian foreigner ID card.

 At this point we are not sure if the following former procedure is still in place or was eliminated with the simplification of the application process.

 Before your visit, fill out form F-007A and pay a fee of S/ 49.90 on the pagalo.pe website for the Migraciones administrative procedure "inscripcion en el registro de extranjería y emision del carné" (inscription in the foreign database and issuing of the foreigner ID) under code 01873.

 Then visit Migraciones on the day of your appointment and take the filled out form, receipt, your passport, copy of the application form, your case number, etc. with you.
 After checking all your personal data and documents once again, you are handed your Carné.